yagebu/dotfiles/README.md

 ## Desktop Environment

 I'm currently using Awesome WM as window manager.
-Used dwm before but AWM is easier to configure and more powerful out of the box.
 Current config is the mulitcolor theme from the awesome-copycats repo (slightly modified).
 Suspend/resume is handled by systemd and default settings.
 TLP for energy saving.
 NetworkManager for wifi.
 GDM as login manager, since a (minimal)